The following blog post was contributed by the BV Museum’s 2020-21 Oral History Intern, Cassandra McKenney.

 Together the interviews conducted by myself, our group of volunteers, and numerous high school students in Smithers and the Bulkley Valley create a deeper level of understanding about the people who make up the Bulkley Valley, their lives, and the important events in our history.
 Now that the museum has the necessary equipment and procedures, interviews can continue and the collection can continue to grow to better reflect the diversity of lived experiences in our region.

-Ryan’s internship was made possible through Government of Canada support through the Young Canada Works Building Careers in Heritage internship program.
+Cassandra’s internship was made possible through Government of Canada support through the Young Canada Works Building Careers in Heritage internship program.
 Additional funding for the recording equipment, staff time for editing, and honouraria for the senior recorders was provided by the Government of Canada through the New Horizons for Seniors grant program.